Arastais/privus-api/docs/Pause-Menu/Pause-Menu-@-renderUIButtons.md

 ### Return Value

-Returns an array containing the button elements to render
+Returns a Set containing the button elements to render

 ### Notes